 In determining a fair division of property, courts must consider all of the following factors:

 Based on these factors, a court will issue a property settlement that it believes awards each spouse a fair share of the total marital property.
 The property settlement will apportion (assign) any marital debts as well.
-The debts are offset against assets in calculating the final property award will calculate and offset debts.
+The final property award will calculate and offset debts.

-Missouri's divorce courts start off with the assumption that all property a couple acquires after they're officially married is marital property.
-If you want to be awarded separate property, you'll have to prove to the judge that it's non-marital.
+Missouri's divorce courts start with the assumption that all property a couple acquires after they're officially married is marital property.
+If you want the court to award you separate property, you'll have to prove to the judge that it's non-marital.

-Missouri follows a principle called "the source of funds rule."
-This means that when a court is deciding whether property is marital or separate, it will examine who paid for the property, and how.
-Property that is marital is divided equitably, but property that's separate is awarded to the rightful owner.
+Missouri follows a principle called "the source of funds rule,"—meaning that when a court is deciding whether property is marital or separate, it will examine who paid for the property and how.
+The court will divide marital property equitably, but judges award property that's separate to the rightful owner.

-If you can prove that you paid for or obtained an asset without a contribution from your spouse, you'll be awarded your separate share.
-But, if you own any separate property that appreciated in value because your spouse helped pay for it during marriage, such as with the commingled house example above, then your spouse will get a share too.
+If you can prove that you paid for or obtained an asset without a contribution from your spouse, the judge will award you your separate share.
+But, if you own any separate property that appreciated in value because your spouse helped pay for it during the marriage, such as with the commingled house example above, then your spouse will get a share too.